mildronize/blog-jekyll/_posts/2015-05-03-how-to-setup-this-blog.md

 layout: post
 title: How to setup this blog?
 category: articles
-tags: [how-to, blog, github-page, jekyll]
+tags: [how-to, blog, github-page, jekyll, guide, website, github, markdown]
 ---

 I'm following [botbotbot 's blog](http://dev.im-bot.com/2014/06/16/how-to-set-up-this-blog/) to setup this blog.
 Some contents of this post is original from him.